THU-SIGS-Rec/recsys2023/README.md

 # RecSys Challenge 2023

-This project is a solution of Recsys Challenge 2023 provided by the team ```SSL```.
-For more details about this challenge, please visit the official website (https://sharechat.com/recsys2023).
+This project is a solution for Recsys Challenge 2023 provided by the team ```SSL```.
+For more details about this challenge, please refer to our paper [*A Simple yet Strong Approach for Installation Prediction in ShareChat Ads*](https://dl.acm.org/doi/abs/10.1145/3626221.3627289) or visit the official website (https://sharechat.com/recsys2023).
 Our code is based on [FuxiCTR](https://github.com/xue-pai/FuxiCTR) and [BARS](https://openbenchmark.github.io/).

 ***Rank***: 2th at Acadamic Leardboard